 Victor Zammit is a lawyer, author, and after life proponent who pushes exaggerated paranormal claims, discredited after life mediums, and psychic police detective shams.
-Based near Sydney and New South Wales Australia Victor Zammit takes wild psychic charades and displays them as true.
-He "cherry picks" among half truths and exaggerations to claim "police do use psychics."
+Based near Sydney and New South Wales Australia Victor Zammit in 2014 continues to wrongly discredit those who uncover psychic charades and shams.
+He also "cherry picks" among half truths and exaggerations to claim "police do use psychics."

 In fact both in 2011 and 2012 three United States federal courts ruled against a woman (Noreen Renier shown above) who Victor Zammit promotes as a "forensic psychic-medium expert" --- the same woman one U.S. federal court judge ruled as 'not credible' and having misled a federal court while under oath.
 That ruling was followed by an even higher U.S. District Court also ordering a second ruling against the woman Victor Zammit still describes as "a gifted psychic" with paranormal talents.

 And on April 18, 2012 the U.S. Court of Appeals for the Fourth Circuit ---- a court immediately beneath the U.S. Supreme Court --- ruled against Noreen Renier and in favor of a critic Victor Zammit mocked as a court loser in an internet rant.
 Yet now investigators have discovered in conjunction with federal court subpoenas that psychic detective and medium Noreen Renier has falsified "hundreds" of hirings from public law enforcement agencies --- agencies which have never hired her not just since 2005 --- but never hired her in the last 100 years!
 Yet Victor Zammit still falsely claims that U.S. police agencies use spirit mediums and cites her as one of the best examples!